-The world is fast running out of fresh water according and the results could be very grim: more wildfires, droughts, rationing, less food, more hunger.
+The world is fast running out of freshwater, and the results could be very grim: more wildfires, droughts, rationing, less food, more hunger.
 The causes are linked to overconsumption and a growing human population.
 Can we reverse the trend?
-Thomas Kostigen, author of The Green Blue Book: The Simple Water-Savings Guide to Everything in Your Life, says we can and he has quantified how much each of us contributes to either continuing water crisis or averting it.
+Thomas Kostigen, author of The Green Blue Book: The Simple Water-Savings Guide to Everything in Your Life, says we can, and he has quantified how much each of us contributes to either continuing water crisis or averting it.
 Maria Armoudian speaks with Kostigen about what people can do to help alleviate the water crisis.

 Thomas Kostigen is a writer and journalist.
 He is the author of The Green Blue Book: The Simple Water-Savings Guide to Everything in Your Life.